-Specific conditions Expected EuroHPC JU contribution per project The EuroHPC JU estimates that an EU contribution of 48.6 Million matched by a MS contribution of EUR 48.6 Million Indicative budget The total indicative EU budget for the topic is EUR 48.6 Million.
+SPECIFIC CONDITIONS Expected EuroHPC JU contribution per project The EuroHPC JU estimates that an EU contribution of 48.6 Million matched by a MS contribution of EUR 48.6 Million Indicative budget The total indicative EU budget for the topic is EUR 48.6 Million.
 The total contribution will be EUR 97.3 Million.
 Type of Action Grant, Horizon Europe.
-Eligibility conditions In accordance with article 22.5 of the Horizon Europe Programme, and in order to achieve the expected outcomes, and safeguard the Union's strategic assets, interests, autonomy, and security, it is important to avoid a situation of technological dependency on a non-EU source, in weaknesses, vulnerabilities and high-risk dependencies which put at risk the attainment of its ambitions.
+Eligibility conditions In accordance with article 22.5 of the Horizon Europe Programme, and in order to achieve the expected outcomes, and safeguard the Union's strategic assets, interests, autonomy, and security, it is important to avoid a situation of technological dependency on a non-EU source, in a global context that requires the EU to take action to build on its strengths, and to carefully assess and address any strategic weaknesses, vulnerabilities and high-risk dependencies which put at risk the attainment of its ambitions.
 Therefore, participation is limited to legal entities established in Member States that are members of the EuroHPC Joint Undertaking or Participating States Norway and Iceland.
-Proposals including entities established in countries outside the scope Proposals including entities established in countries outside the scope specified in the call/topic/action will be ineligible.
+Proposals including entities established in countries outside the scope specified in the call/topic/action will be ineligible.